 Proof of Value

 Let’s call it “proof of value.”
 I have a customer who drew in big red letters on her whiteboard “work ≠ value” – absolutely true.
 The fox hunt done by current proof-of-work systems is indeed a lot of work, but the only outcome of those computations is the “minting” of a cryptocurrency coin.
-It’s like sending people to dig a hole and fill it back in, and then we give the one person who puts the last scoop of top a coin and we tell the rest, “best of luck next time we dig and fill a hole.”
+It’s like sending people to dig a hole and fill it back in, and then we give the one person who happens to put the last scoop of dirt on top a single coin.
+Then we tell the thousands of other people who helped, “best of luck next time we dig and fill a hole.”
 That’s just weird.

 Computers do computations every day – they help us surf the internet, they help us read documents, they help us with science, with machine learning models, with industry, with architecture, with logistics and supply chain.
 Gazillions of calculations which could be considered REAL work serving a true purpose.
 This is the economy of alt coins I was hoping see emerge.